Ydharm/textbook-QA-system/README.md

 BM25: Implement using the rank_bm25 library in Python for traditional keyword-based retrieval.
 DPR (Dense Passage Retrieval): Utilize the facebook/dpr library for dense retrievals based on embeddings.
-SPIDER (Semantic Passage Retrieval): Implement using transformers like Hugging Face's transformers library for semantic retrieval.

 ## License